 3 Claude McKay (1889–1948) was a poet, novelist, and journalist who was born in Jamaica.
 He began writing poetry at the age of ten.
 Banana Bottom, now lauded as his greatest work, didn’t sell many copies upon publication.
 It tells the story of a girl who has trouble reconciling the values she was taught in England with those of her native Jamaica.

-4 Toni Morrison (1931– ) is an American novelist and the first African-American woman to win the Nobel Prize in Literature; she is also a Pulitzer Prize winner.
+4 Toni Morrison (1931– ) is an American novelist and the first Black American woman to win the Nobel Prize in Literature; she is also a Pulitzer Prize winner.
 Morrison was born in Ohio and became a professor after earning her master’s degree from Cornell University.
 Song of Solomon, Morrison’s third novel, tells the story of a black family living in Michigan in the 1930s and deals with racism, violence, and the connections that keep us together.

-5 Phillis Wheatley (1753–1784) was the first African-American female poet whose work was published.
+5 Phillis Wheatley (1753–1784) was the first Black American female poet whose work was published.
 Born in West Africa and sold into slavery, Wheatley nevertheless went on to prove to America that blacks could contribute to the fields of art and intellect.
 “An Elegiac Poem, on the Death of that Celebrated Divine, and Eminent Servant of Jesus Christ, the Reverend and Learned George Whitefield” was published in Boston, Newport, Philadelphia, and London and brought her international acclaim.